-MEASUREMENT CONFIGURATION APPLIED IN THE HEIDELBERG LUMINESCENCE LABORATORY Radionuclide determination in Heidelberg was based on low level HRGS.
-The sample material was dried (50°C, few days until no further weight loss was observed), weakly pestled for homogenization and filled in a sealed plastic container (filling capacity approximately 30 g).
-In order to compensate for potential Rn loss during the preparation process, the samples were stored for at least four weeks.
-Thereafter, a lead shielded broad energy Ge detector (Canberra, model BE 2020) was used to determine the sample concentration of U, Th and K. While K could be measured directly, for U and Th, the gamma lines of their decay products (Th, Ra, Pb, Bi and Pb for U; Ac, Pb and Tl for Th) were measured and combined using a weighted mean.
+Radionuclide determination in Heidelberg was based on lowlevel HRGS.
+The sample material was dried (50 °C, a few days until no further weight loss was observed), weakly pestled for homogenization and filled in a sealed plastic container (filling capacity approximately 30 g).
+In order to compensate for potential Rn loss during the preparation process, the samples were stored for at least 4 weeks.
+Thereafter, a lead-shielded broad energy Ge detector (Canberra, model BE 2020) was used to determine the sample concentration of U, Th and K. While K could be measured directly, for U and Th, the gamma lines of their decay products (Th, Ra, Pb, Bi and Pb for U; Ac, Pb and Tl for Th) were measured and combined using a weighted mean.
 This allowed detecting possible radioactive disequilibria in the uranium chain, which, however, were not an issue for the Heidelberg samples presented here.
+A detailed overview of gamma lines used can be found in Table A1.
 Regular measurements of an identically treated standard (Kasper et al., 2001; Preusser and Kasper, 2001) were implemented to calibrate the detector and monitor its performance.